Patient Intelligence Report

 Actually: Stress response is a normal reaction to chronic overwhelm requiring professional tools.

-How we use this data?
+How do we use this research data?

 Ethical and regulatory standing